Assessing President Reagan

 — He didn’t take Nancy to Rekiavik summit for the same reason.

-8. He was dedicated to lowering taxes, yet he presided over several tax increases and one of the single largest tax increases in recent times (The other was passed under Clinton).
+8. He was dedicated to lowering taxes, yet he presided over one of the largest tax increases in recent times (The other was passed under Clinton).

 10. He railed against big government, yet expanded its size and increased its invasive role in our lives.